sunpy/sunpy.org/project/affiliated.rst

 -------------------

 The review process for becoming a SunPy affiliated package is supposed to be approachable, lightweight and open.
-Reviews are conducted by GitHub pull requests on the https://github.com/sunpy/sunpy.org repository.
+Reviews are conducted in GitHub issues on the https://github.com/sunpy/sunpy.org repository.

 Steps for Getting New Packages Reviewed